decision-making-mike/sql-postgresql-learning/README.md

 A blog documenting me learning of SQL and PostgreSQL

+## 11 Nov, 2024 (day 29)

+I wanted to make the ERD diagram.
+But pgadmin refused to connect to the server, and so did psql.
+I decided to first deal with psql.

+The first subproblem turned out to be that, for some mysterious reason, the server now listens on a different port.
+I found the new port in the logs and manually fed psql with it.

+The second subproblem turned out to be mismatched usernames.
+I used `sudo -u`, and this made psql run successfully.

+But wait.
+Was it not ugly to had to manually specify the username as well as the port when I knew psql could do without them?

+It was, and so I wanted to make it prettier.
+I first tried to deal with usernames.
+I defined a user name map in `pg_ident.conf`, but `psql` still was deciding to error.
+Without `sudo -u`, it was erroring with `role <role name> does not exist`.
+With it, it was erroring with `Peer authentication failed for the user <username>`.

+I replaced `sudo -u` for the option `-U` of `psql`.
+Then psql worked.
+Less one command it was, so less ugly it was, but still too complex.
+But I found no immediate solutions, both for the username and the port, and so I decided to focus on making pgadmin work.
+Luckily, it now just started to work without any further intervention.
+By the way, worth noting, it required providing the password for the user `postgres` for some reason, whereas psql did not.

+pgadmin showed not the database `transport-company`.
+I know not the reason.
+Two comes to me mind, that is, either  the removal of PostgreSQL included removing databases, or the current version of PostgreSQL uses another directory for them.
+Anyway, I just recreated the database, with me script `reset-database.sh`.
+I had to change the script of course before so that the `psql` invokations there match the one I have now determined to work.
+The recreation ran without more errors than the expected `ERROR:  database "transport-company" does not exist`.
+I clicked "Refresh" and pgadmin started to display the new database.

+The diagram looked quite nice.
+I knew not whether I liked the default alignment, but it was hard to align better.
+As for alternatives, for example https://superuser.com/a/71752/2262997 recommended Visio.
+But I felt not like dealing with searching, registering or downloading, setting the software up and at the end finding that it will not work with a PostgreSQL database.
+And I anyway wanted not to be too particular here.
+Possibly I, as a beginner, already get much out of the box.
+Let us concentrate on the big picture.
+After all, in case of me database I shall not be in too big a need for an ERD diagram.
+I can enumerate all the tables off the top of me head.
+That should suffice for what I have planned, that is, to write just a couple of example queries, or even add a couple of new tables.

+Lastly for today, I need to correct a mistake I did when I was starting this blog.
+I am going to publish a summary not on 14 November, as I have written, but one day before, on 13 November.
+The period of 30 days started on 14 October, so it has to end on 12 November.

+### TODOs

+1. New tables adding consideration
+2. PostgreSQL documentation continuation
+3. Some basic queries thinking about

 ## 10 Nov, 2024 (day 28)

 I decided to try afresh with the upgrade of PostgreSQL.